 Thornapple Township currently has three precincts for elections.
 If you are interested in being an election worker, please contact the Clerk’s office or e-mail the clerk, firstname.lastname@example.org.

 Election Dates - Check Out Our Calendar For Upcoming Election Dates

-Due to the recent election consolidation legislation, elections can now be held four times per year – February, May, August and November.
+Due to the recent election consolidation legislation, elections can now be held four times per year.
 Please consult your local newspaper for important notices related to elections.